Opportunities at CNF

 Though Creative Nonfiction boasts an international readership and fan base that is constantly growing, the scope of CNF’s reach belies the size of our small, part-time, Pittsburgh-based staff.
 We depend heavily on interns and volunteers to keep everything running.

 Creative Nonfiction’s internships and volunteer positions offer graduate and post-graduate individuals the opportunity to learn new skills while providing experience working in the realm of literary publishing.
-Because our office is small, interns often can become involved with various projects and gain an understanding of all aspects of running an independent literary organization.
+Because our office is small, interns often can become involved with various projects and gain an understanding of many aspects of running an independent literary organization.

 We value quality of work over quickness, but interns and volunteers should have the ability to multitask, work between multiple projects, and change directions often.
 Applicants should display strong research skills, attention to detail, a willingness to learn, and creativity.